upenn-embedded/ESE5190-Fianl-Project-T25/README.md

 Don't forget to make the GitHub pages public website!
 If you’ve never made a GitHub pages website before, you can follow this webpage (though, substitute your final project repository for the GitHub username one in the quickstart guide):  [https://docs.github.com/en/pages/quickstart](https://docs.github.com/en/pages/quickstart)

+**Please go to the webpage to get a much clearer version of these answers: [GaN HEMT Website Report](https://upenn-embedded.github.io/final-project-f25-f25-final_project_t25)**

 ### 1. Video

 [Video for Final Demo](https://drive.google.com/file/d/1NroqmagO9cOS1FrMaRXVxVrxkaFy61dW/view?usp=sharing)